37 documents you may encounter during your Employment Tribunal claim (and what they mean)

 The phrase “without prejudice” means that you intend the letter to be “off the record” and that it shouldn’t be referred to in any subsequent Employment Tribunal litigation.
 Any letters or emails that are without prejudice should be labelled at the top (literally just by writing “without prejudice” in the subject line).

-To help you easily create your without prejudice letter, use our Without prejudice letter template.
+To help you easily create your without prejudice letter, use our Without Prejudice Letter template

 Use Valla to progress your Employment Tribunal case